First Visited: 4th November 1996

-Upon promotion to the Premier League in 2011 the club added extra rows of seating to increase capacity to 27,000.
+Upon promotion to the Premier League in 2011 the club added extra rows of seating to increase capacity to 27,244.
 However, with the club operating at near-capacity even while they were playing in the third-tier of English football during the 2009/10 season the club definitely has a large enough fanbase to warrant expansion.
-The option mooted by Norwich City is to rebuild the smallest stand in the ground, the Geoffrey Watling Stand in an attempt to raise stadium capacity to 35,000.
+The club have mooted the idea of rebuilding the smallest stand in the ground, the Geoffrey Watling Stand. in an attempt to raise stadium capacity to 35,000.
 However this is dependent on an extended stay in the Premier League.